Equestrian events at the 2024 Summer Olympics

 The equestrian events at the 2024 Summer Olympics in Paris were run from 27 July to 6 August at the Palace of Versailles, featuring 200 riders across three disciplines for both individual and team competitions, namely dressage, eventing, and jumping.
-Men and women compete together on equal terms.
+Male and Female athletes compete together on equal terms.

 Qualification

 The 200 quota places for equestrians were divided among the three disciplines (75 for jumping, 65 for eventing, and 60 for dressage).
 Teams in each discipline consisted of three horse and rider pairs; any NOC that qualified a team (20 teams for jumping, 16 for eventing, and 15 for dressage) also received 3 entries in the individual competition for that discipline.
 NOCs that did not qualify teams could earn one individual place in dressage and jumping, and up to two individual places in eventing, for a total of 15 entries in jumping and dressage and 17 for eventing.
 Teams qualify primarily through specific competitions (World Equestrian Games and continental tournaments), while individuals qualified through ranking.
 The host nation France automatically reserves a team place in each discipline.